Multitask Soft Option Learning: EXPERIMENTS

-\cref{fig:taxi}, which visualizes the options learned by \gls{MSOL}, shows that it successfully learns useful movement primitives and termination functions.
-The same soft option represents different behavior depending on whether it already picked up the passenger.
-This is expected as this behavior does not need to terminate the current option on three of the 12 tasks.
+\cref{fig:taxi} demonstrates that the options learned by \gls{MSOL} learn movement and termination policies that make intuitive sense.
+Note that the same soft option represents different behavior depending on whether it already picked up the passenger, as this behavior does not need to terminate the current option on three of the 12 tasks.